kollerlukas/safe-explorer/README.md

 [1] Dalal, Gal, Krishnamurthy Dvijotham, Matej Vecerik, Todd Hester, Cosmin Paduraru, and Yuval Tassa (2018).
 “Safe Exploration in Continuous Action Spaces”.
 In: CoRR abs/1801.08757. arXiv: 1801.08757. url: http: //arxiv.org/abs/1801.08757.

 [2] Lillicrap, Timothy P., Jonathan J. Hunt, Alexander Pritzel, Nicolas Manfred Otto Heess, Tom Erez, Yuval Tassa, David Silver, and Daan Wierstra (2016).
 “Continuous control with deep reinforcement learning”.
 In: CoRR abs/1509.02971.

+## Acknowledgements

+This repo was originally a fork from https://github.com/AgrawalAmey/safe-explorer.
+I have re-implemented most of the DDPG, Safety Layer, and domains, therefore I have detached the fork.
+Some parts of the code are still reminiscent of the original fork.